switchboard-xyz/switchboard-v2-example/README.md

 ORACLE_KEY=""       ## Oracle Pubkey needed after initial account creation
 ```

+## Solana Keypairs

-You will also need a Solana keypair with an active balance to fund new accounts
+You will need a Solana keypair with an active balance to fund new accounts

 ```bash
 solana-keygen new --outfile keypairs/authority-keypair.json